What is a balance transfer credit card and how does it work?

 1. Decide how much to transfer

 Knowing your total balances and their interest rates can give you an idea of the credit limit you’ll need for a balance transfer card—and whether you’re getting a better rate.
-If there’s a balance transfer limit, knowing can also help you prioritize which debts to transfer first if you can’t do them all at once.
+It can also help you prioritize which debts to transfer first if there’s a balance transfer limit and you can’t do them all at once.

 2. Apply for a balance transfer credit card

 Many issuers have online applications for balance transfer credit cards.
-Like other credit card applications, you’ll be asked to provide some basic information, including your name, address, income and Social Security number.
+Like other credit card applications, you’ll be asked to provide some basic information, including your name, address, income and Social Security number (SSN).

 3. Initiate the balance transfer

-You can request a balance transfer during or after the application process by providing the details of the account you wish to transfer from and how much of the debt you want to move.
+You can request a balance transfer after—and sometimes during—the application process by providing the details of the account you wish to transfer from and how much of the debt you want to move.

 4. Wait for the balance transfer to go through